kubek2k/heroshell/README.md

 (plan3-sample-app2)>
 ```

+## History and autocompletion

+Yes - it has those two :point_up: :D

 ## How it works?
  * Its a wrapper on heroku CLI - simple as that
  * Autocompletion of commands is done by shamlessly parsing `heroku help` command